Running Start/Early Admission Program

 - an application for admission to the university;

-- an official high school transcript and
+- a recent official high school transcript and

 - scores from the Scholastic Aptitude Test (SAT) or American College Testing (ACT) exam.